digital images

 Introduction

 Selfies are a popular way to express yourself.
-Many people snap a selfie and send it out through social networking sites such as Facebook, Twitter, Instagram, and Snapchat as well as via SMS in their texts.
-Selfies can capture your emotion of the moment, express support or disapproval, or be intended to give your friends a chuckle.
+Many people snap a selfie and send it out through social networking sites such as Facebook, Twitter, Instagram, and Snapchat and via SMS in their texts.
+Selfies can capture your emotions of the moment, express support or disapproval, or be intended to give your friends a chuckle.
 What story do you want to tell when posting a selfie?
-In this Quest, you will use a selfie or photo of yourself to create a digital media self portrait (a selfie poster).
+In this Quest, you will use a selfie or photo of yourself to create a digital self-portrait that showcases your creativity and digital image skills.

 Internet Safety and Selfies